-The Board regularly meets once a month on the dates denoted on the Casa calendar.
-If you would like to offer your talents or service to help build Casa Esperanza Montessori, please consider volunteering on one of the Board committees, described below, or apply to serve as a director of the Board.
+The Board regularly meets at least once a month on the dates denoted on the Casa calendar.
+If you would like to offer your talents or service to help build Casa Esperanza Montessori, please consider volunteering on one of the Board committees, described below, or submit your interest in serving as a director of the Board.

 Unless otherwise noted on the school online calendar, all meetings are held at the school, located at: